Brazilian Portuguese: Simple versus compound tenses

 This phenomenon is also observed in Portugal.

-Differences in formal spoken language
+Phonology and differences in formal spoken language

-Phonology

 In many ways, Brazilian Portuguese (BP) is conservative in its phonology.
-That also is true of Angolan and São Tomean Portuguese, as well as other African dialects.
+This is also true of Angolan and São Tomean Portuguese, as well as other African dialects.
 Brazilian Portuguese has eight oral vowels, five nasal vowels, and several diphthongs and triphthongs, some oral and some nasal.